voodoo12345/credits-docs/source/step_by_step.rst

 for it.
 Essentially you will need to use the same modules that were uploaded to the network, but incorporate it into the client side application.

-Of course the bulk of your clientside application is something we cannot define, it may be a web system, a mobile app, an IoT device etc.
+Of course, the bulk of your clientside application is something we cannot define, it may be a web system, a mobile app, an IoT device etc.
-However the general requirements will be that it has to be able to persistently store client's keys, and will conform to the Transforms and Proofs interaces uploaded into the blockchain.
+However, the general requirements will be that it has to be able to persistently store client's keys, and will conform to the Transforms and Proofs interfaces uploaded into the blockchain.

 As an example here is the simple Python script that implements generating user's keys, dumping those to disk (persistence), creating valid